Snowball Derby

-The Snowball Derby has been won by past and future stars of NASCAR, including five national series champions (one Cup Series, two who won both a Cup Series and Xfinity championship, two Camping World Truck, total ten national championships), five Sprint Cup Series, two Xfinity Series, and seven Camping World Truck Series race winners.
-The 1994 Snowball Derby winner was female driver, and future NASCAR competitor, Tammy Jo Kirk.
-From 2011 until 2014, the Snowball was won by teenage drivers who have since won on NASCAR's national series.
-In the 2010s, only two drivers (2015, 2019) were in his 20s and one driver (2017) was in his 30s.
+The Snowball Derby has been won by past and future stars of NASCAR, including five national series champions (one Cup Series, two who won both a Cup and Xfinity Series championship, two Truck Series, total ten national championships), five Cup Series, two Xfinity Series, and seven Truck Series race winners.
+Tammy Jo Kirk became the first female winner of the race in 1994 which led to her becoming a future NASCAR competitor.
+Johanna Long would become the second female driver to win the Snowball Derby in 2010.
+From 2011 until 2014, the Snowball was won by teenage drivers who have since won in NASCAR's national series.
+In the 2010s, only two drivers (2015, 2019) were in their 20's and one driver (2017) was in their 30's.

 Over the years, the race format has varied between 100 laps, 200 laps, and a unique 300 laps plus additional laps equalling the number of runnings of this race.
 The format has settled into a straight 300 lap event, though a late yellow flag can create a green-white-checkered finish that extends the race beyond 300 laps.

 The Snowball Derby is an independent event, meaning that it is not officially sanctioned (for a fee) by a racing organization.
 However, it is associated with both the United Super Late Model Rules Alliance and the Southern Super Series, a series of Super Late Model races in the region including Five Flags Speedway, with officials from that series, most notably Ricky Brooks as chief steward, officiating the race.
 Most Super Late Model races are run with the USLMRA package, regardless of tracks or regional series (although the track requires Continental AG tires, while some tracks may use American Racer or Goodyear), various series will encourage drivers to attend the event (PASS North and South, Southern Super Series, ARCA JEG'S/CRA, Spears Southwest).
 In the past the Snowball was sanctioned by Bob Harmon's All Pro organization, and for one year by NASCAR when it acquired All Pro.

-The Snowflake 100 is a 100-lap pro late model race held the Saturday before the Snowball Derby.
+The Allen Turner Snowflake 125 is a 125-lap pro late model race held the Saturday before the Snowball Derby.
 Held since 1999, notable winners include Chase Elliott and John Hunter Nemechek.
+Originally 100 laps, the race went to 100 green flag laps in 2007 (eliminating all safety car laps from the count), and increased to 125 laps in 2025.

 The Snowball Derby 75 is a 75-lap modified race held since 2018.